Do franchisee sales quotas exist?

 If you’re checking out franchises for sale, there’s something you need to be aware of, so you won’t feel ambushed when you start reading the Franchise Disclosure Document.
 (FDD) It’s this:

-You may have to hit your numbers.
+You may need to “hit your numbers.”

 Because if you don’t sell you don’t eat.
-And, you’ll probably be out of a job.

 “The contract between the two parties usually benefits the franchiser far more than the franchisee.
 The franchisee is generally subject to meeting sales quotas and is required to purchase equipment, supplies and inventory exclusively from the franchiser.”